 Lamdu attempts to take away as much inconsequential freedom from the developer, to free his mind and his key strokes to deal with the parts that matter in the code.
-Thus, Lamdu does not provide means to edit formatting on a case-by-case basis.
-Generalized changes to layout rules can be provided, instead.
+Thus, Lamdu formats the code on its own, responsively (line breaks adapt according to the window or screen size).

-Additionally, to avoid further stylistic dilemmas, Lamdu uses automatic sugaring of code, as a duel of the typical "de-sugaring" done by textual languages.
+Additionally, to avoid further stylistic dilemmas, Lamdu uses automatic sugaring of code, as the dual of typical "de-sugaring" done by textual languages.